chauhanvikas/SitecoreDiscoverSearch/README.md

 2. After login to sandbox you can able to see the Sitecore discover dashboard.you will able to see so may options first focus on Catalog and Developer resource.
 3. In Catalog you can able to seee list of products which generally sync from Commerce PIm but here we have sandbox already having products.
 So we will sync products from Sitecore Discover to Order Cloud.
 4. Before sync we have to setup the API access to connect the Sitecore Discover with any system with rest API.
- - Customer Key: It is created by defaukt and used with rest API request.
+   - ## Customer Key:
+      It is created by defaukt and used with rest API request.
+   - ## Beacon:
- - Beacon:A single line of JavaScript code to be placed in the header of all conversion funnel pages of the website.
+      A single line of JavaScript code to be placed in the header of all conversion funnel pages of the website.
- - API Keys : To pass in Rest API request.
+   - ## API Keys :
+      To pass in Rest API request.